 - Bioavailability and bioequivalence studies usually have a small number of subjects in phase I.

-Trial designs in bioavailability and bioequivalence studies studies
+Clinical trial designs in bioavailability and bioequivalence studies studies

 - The common design in these studies include randomized, two-period, two-sequence, single dose cross-over design, parallel design and replicate designs.